KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `MMM-Globe.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
+4. Warning: No LICENSE file.

 ## [MMM-GmailFeed by shaneapowell](https://github.com/shaneapowell/MMM-GmailFeed)

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
 3. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.
+4. Warning: No LICENSE file.

 ## [MMM-google-route by mrdis](https://github.com/mrdis/MMM-google-route)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
+2. Warning: No LICENSE file.

 ## [MMM-GoogleAssistant by gauravsacc](https://github.com/gauravsacc/MMM-GoogleAssistant)